teniryte/react-dev-console/README.md

 # react-mobile-console

+A lightweight, debug console component for React applications that provides an external debugging interface similar to browser developer tools.
+Perfect for mobile development, testing, and debugging React apps in various environments.

 <a href="https://mobile-console.teniryte.ru">View Demo</a>

 <table>
 <tr>
 <td width="60%" valign="top">

-A lightweight, debug console component for React applications that provides an external debugging interface similar to browser developer tools.
-Perfect for mobile development, testing, and debugging React apps in various environments.
+## How it works:

 > When the component mounts, the global `console` object methods (`log`, `info`, `debug`, `time`, `timeEnd`) are replaced with MobileConsole methods.
 When the component unmounts, the original methods are restored. **Only for dev and test environments**!